softwareunderground/awesome-open-geoscience/awesome.md

 Awesome software makes it easy to use and include in your programming environment.
 In Python, Pypi and Conda make package management extremely powerful, ideally the software should be included in at least one of these.
 Gemfiles for Ruby, or NPM for nodejs are equally great for serving the software.

-    Good: A package management file such as a Gemfile or requirements.txt or equivalent
-    OK-ish: A list of dependencies to install
-    Bad (not acceptable): Reliance on other software not listed by the authors
+    Awesome: A package management file such as a Gemfile or requirements.txt or equivalent Awesome-ish (it's missing some of the magic): A list of dependencies to install Bad (not acceptable): Reliance on other software not listed by the authors

 ### Examples and Tutorials